-Amid Partisan Concerns, Another Trump Appointee Joins Census Bureau's Top Rank
+Amid Partisan Concerns, Another Trump Appointee Joins Census Bureau's Top Ranks

 But in late June, the administration announced a surprise addition of a second deputy director to focus on policy — Nathaniel Cogley, a political science professor who has specialized in African politics.
 Cogley has been joined by a senior adviser, Adam Korzeniewski, a U.S. Marine Corps veteran who was a paid political consultant to a YouTube personality known for racist pranks.

-Those two appointments sparked an inquiry from the Commerce Department's Office of Inspector General, the bureau's internal watchdog group that has asked for their resumes and documents detailing how they were put into the positions.
+Those two appointments sparked an inquiry from the Commerce Department's Office of Inspector General, the bureau's internal watchdog group, which has asked for their resumes and documents detailing how they were put into the positions.

-Professional associations of statisticians, economists and demographers have also been questioning Cogley and Korzeniewski's qualifications for taking on newly created, top-level roles in the final months of the 2020 census.
+Professional associations of statisticians, economists and demographers have also been questioning Cogley's and Korzeniewski's qualifications for taking on newly created, top-level roles in the final months of the 2020 census.

 Rep. Carolyn Maloney of New York, who chairs the House Oversight and Reform Committee, is among the Democratic lawmakers who have been calling for Cogley and Korzeniewski to be removed from their roles.
 Last week, the Census Bureau's director, Steven Dillingham, called the committee's request to conduct transcribed interviews with the two appointees, as well as career officials at the bureau, "overly burdensome" because it would "present substantial disruptions to the essential operations of the census" in the middle of the coronavirus pandemic.